Atanes/CadastroRecadastro/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Aditional Packages

+**NGXS** is a state management pattern + library for Angular.
+It acts as a single source of truth for your application's state, providing simple rules for predictable state mutations.
+NGXS is modeled after the CQRS pattern popularly implemented in libraries like Redux and NgRx but reduces boilerplate by using modern TypeScript features such as classes and decorators.
+_Command to install:_ npm install @ngxs/store --save

+**Angular Material** Material Design components for Angular _Command to install:_ ng add @angular/material

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.